How to Appraise an Estates Intangible Assets

 Figuring out how much was in each bank account on the date of death isn’t too difficult.
 Just send a letter to the bank explaining what you want, together with a copy of the death certificate and your appointment as executor.
 Be sure to request the balance at the date of death plus any interest that has accrued between the last payment date and the date of death.

-The decedent may have written checks prior to death that hadn’t cleared the bank by the date of death.
+Remember, the decedent may have written checks prior to death that hadn’t cleared the bank by the date of death.
 In this case, adjust for these withdrawals by subtracting them from the balance given to you by the bank.
-Of course, in the interest of showing all your work, list the bank’s balance and then the offsetting checks.
+Of course, in the interest of showing all your work (make your former math teacher proud), list the bank’s balance and then the offsetting checks.

 Valuing securities, such as stocks, bonds, and mutual funds, isn’t quite as easy.
 When determining their value, you’re required to take an average of the high and low costs for the date of death and then multiply it by the size of the holding.

-If the decedent held securities in a brokerage account, you may be able to obtain a valuation from the broker as of the date of death, especially if you ask for it as soon after the death as possible.
-Be certain the broker understands that this is a date-of death-valuation, though, because otherwise he or she will give you the closing price for that day, not an average of the high and low costs.
+If the decedent held securities in a brokerage account, you may be able to obtain a valuation from the broker as of the date of death, especially if you ask for it soon after death.
+Be certain that the broker understands that this is a date-of-death valuation, though, because otherwise she will give you the closing price for that day, not an average of the high and low costs.

-Another source for the date-of-death high and low of a stock or bond is the Wall Street Journal issue from your decedent’s date of death, which is available at your local library if you don’t have a subscription.
-You can also use the Internet to obtain date-of-death values or alternate valuation for stocks and bonds, including municipal bonds.
+Another source for the date-of-death high and low of a stock or bond is The Wall Street Journal issue from your decedent’s date of death, which is available at your local library if you don’t have a subscription.